Finitude of physical measures for random maps: Sub-hierarchy in (UC)

 Therefore, by the uniqueness, $m_g=\pi$, proving that $\pi$ is absolutely continuous. \end{proof}

 \begin{rem} In Markov processes theory, condition (2) in Proposition~\ref{prop:equi-uni-erg} without the absolute continuity of $\pi$ with respect to $m$ is called uniform ergodicity (cf.~\cite{MT2012}).
-Apart from the background, it would still make sense to call any of the equivalent conditions in Proposition~\ref{prop:equi-uni-erg} uniform ergodicity (for Markov operators on $L^1(m)$) because the conditions imply that there exists a unique invariant density of $P$.
+Apart from the background, it would still make sense to call any of the equivalent conditions in Proposition~\ref{prop:equi-uni-erg} uniform ergodicity (for Markov operators on $L^1(m)$) because the conditions imply that there is a unique invariant density of the Markov operator $P:L^1(m)\to L^1(m)$ induced by $P(x,A)$.
 To see this, observe first that (2) in Proposition~\ref{prop:equi-uni-erg} implies that $\pi$ is the unique invariant probability in the sense that

 Indeed, if $\nu$ is a probability satisfying also the above relation, then